missinglink/ciao/README.md

 `cheerio` reference: https://github.com/MatthewMueller/cheerio

-# Configuration
+# Project Settings

-Ciao looks for a global configuration file called `ciao.json` in your current working directory.
+Ciao looks for a project-wide configuration file called `ciao.json` in your current working directory.

+The `defaults` section is merged in to every request that is made, it's useful for specifying global request properties such as `host` and `port`.

+The `config` section is useful for storing session tokens or any sort of data you would like available to `#! before` or `#> request` blocks.

 Example `ciao.json`